Iterations create milestone dates, milestone dates force trade off decisions to be made

 Do more with less

-We remove the need to build a large dedicated team of expensive data experts, by reducing the effort to do the data work and by doing the data work with you
+We remove the need to build a large dedicated team of expensive data experts, by reducing the effort to do the data work and by doing the data work for you